Widiskel/initia-daily-bot/Readme.md

 To run this bot you need to

-1. Initia Testnet Account with 30 INIT Balance
+1. Initia Testnet Account with > 30 INIT AND > 20 GAS Balance
 2. Node JS Installed

 ## BOT FEATURE